pedromateo/openhmitester/README.md

 **July, the 1st -> OHT is now cross-platform and works both in Linux (automatic preload) and Windows (using manual preload).
 There is one feature to implement: make "preload" to work in Windows.
 If you want to contribute, just email me or [continue reading here](#todo-windows-adaptation)**

+---

+"Open HMI Tester" or OHT is an application framework for the development of **GUI testing tools**.
+It uses real-time GUI **introspection** to capture and simulate **real user interaction**, which enhances robustness and tolerance to changes during testing stage.

+OHT provides a **cross-platform, open design** to support major event-based GUI platforms.
+Furthermore, it can be integrated into ongoing and legacy developments due to it being **not code-intrusive**.
+As a result, the framework provides an adaptable, extensible, scalable, and **robust basis** to support the automation of GUI testing processes.

+OHT is open-source and ready to use.
+It is cross-platform as well.
+Versions working in **Qt-Linux** and **Qt-Windows** environments are provided in this repository.

 # Requirements / Compile & run OHT